Towards an efficient, sustainable and safe transportion future

 A modern and international transport system is important for moving people and goods in a local, regional and international context.
 Transportation is inherently connected to economic growth and the environment but also to urban liveability and health.
 A continuous increase in traffic volumes for passenger transport and freight forwarding transport, leads to major challenges concerning land use, impact on urban areas, traffic safety issues, traffic flow, atmospheric pollution and travel behaviour.

 Since transportation is so multi-faceted, the master of Transportation Sciences at Hasselt University has a multi-disciplinary take on transportation including psychological, social, urban, environmental and infrastructural aspects.
-Students approach the current and future transportation challenges from different angles, integrating knowlegde and skills from different domains.
+Students approach the current and future transportation challenges from different angles, integrating knowledge and skills from different domains.

 An interactive and integrative study approach